YujiSODE/asciiCore/README.md

 ## 1. Description
 It generates map list and displays this list.
 Command `::asciiCore::setObject` can define an object and returns object ID.
 Command `::asciiCore::remove` can remove one or more objects using object ID.
+Simulation settings can be reset by `::asciiCore::reset;`.
 Command `::asciiCore::run` runs simulation using defined objects.
 Map data can be cleared using command `::asciiCore::clear`.
 Simulated result can be output as a single JavaScript file using command `::asciiCore::output_JS`.

 ## 3. Script